alexanderkatz/alexkatz-hugo/content/posts/binary-search-tree.md

 The function `d3.hierarchy(data, children)` takes in two parameters.

 1. An object that represents the root node of a dataset
-2. Children accessor function
+2. A children accessor function

 d3.hierarchy starts with the root and invokes the accessor function for each node.
 The accessor function must return an array of children or null if there are no children.
-Each node is given the properties: data, depth, height, parent, children, and value.
+The hierarchy function gives each node the properties: data, depth, height, parent, children, and value.

 `hierarchy` returns the root node.